Southern Gas Corridor

 On Track to Further Expansion

-The EU’s turn towards Azerbaijani gas is a recurrent mistake.15399 Tensions with Armenia regarding the Nagorno-Karabakh enclave have routinely turned deadly over the past years, with some calling the conflict an intentional “ethnic cleansing” of Armenians.1540115403 When the EU imports more oil through the SGC, it will rely on fossil gas infrastructure that is partially owned by the Russian company LUKOIL.
-LUKOIL holds shares of almost 20% in Shah Deniz and 10% in the South Caucasus Pipeline.15405 It is a major taxpayer in Russia.15407 At the same time, Azerbaijan has deepened ties to Russia with a November 2022 deal to import gas from Russian state-owned company Gazprom.
-Campaigners describe Gazprom as the "long arm of the Kremlin".1540915411 The deal made clear that Azerbaijan imports Russian gas in order to export more Azerbaijani gas to Europe.
+The EU’s turn towards Azerbaijani gas is a recurrent mistake.15399 Tensions with Armenia regarding the Nagorno-Karabakh enclave have routinely turned deadly over the past years, with some calling the conflict an intentional “ethnic cleansing” of Armenians.1540115403 When the EU imports more gas through the SGC, it will rely on fossil gas infrastructure that is partially owned by the Russian company LUKOIL.
+LUKOIL holds shares of almost 20% in Shah Deniz and the South Caucasus Pipeline.15405 It is a major taxpayer in Russia.15407 At the same time, Azerbaijan has deepened ties to Russia with a November 2022 deal to import gas from Russian state-owned company Gazprom.
+Campaigners describe Gazprom as the "long arm of the Kremlin".1540915411 The deal made clear that Azerbaijan imports Russian gas in order to export more Azerbaijani gas to Europe.19587

 No Done Deal